 Different Stages of Endometriosis

 If you suspect that you may have endometriosis, it is important that you consult with your doctor and receive an accurate diagnosis.
-Endometriosis is commonly diagnosed via pelvic exam or a surgical procedure called laparoscopy.
+Endometriosis is commonly diagnosed via a pelvic exam or a surgical procedure called laparoscopy.
 As part of the diagnosis, the doctor will typically determine which stage of endo a woman has.
 Identifying the stage helps guide the selection of the treatment most appropriate for her particular case.

 The four stages of endometriosis are evaluated using the following criteria: